Twitter monitor – Social Media monitoring

 What is a Twitter monitor tool?

 We have already said that a monitoring tool is the answer to the question: “How to measure Twitter hashtags?“.
 So, a monitoring tool will provide us important information to know everything that happened around the hashtag and also what users participated.
 This information is related to our hashtag or campaign and to all the activity around it.
 It will give us different data that will allow us to know what has happened with our hashtag.
 However, as we have mentioned in many occasions, there are many monitoring tools out there in the market.
 That is why it is really important to choose correctly.

-Important aspects of the monitoring tool that will track our Twitter hashtag
+Important aspects of a Twiter monitoring tool

 It seems clear that, somehow, it will depend on our needs.There will be some tools that will adapt more or less to what we, as users, need.
 However, there are some characteristics that a good monitoring tool must have.
 Let’s see the ones that, from Tweet Binder, we consider essentials:

 - It has to be easy to use.